gammann/TroopWebHost/OA_Tracker/README.md

 ## What's confirmed vs. inferred

-Every report URL below was reverse-engineered from captured network requests, not from official documentation, since TroopWebHost has no public API.
-All five are now confirmed against a real response for this troop's account:
+Every report URL below was reverse-engineered from captured network requests, not from official documentation, since TroopWebHost has no public API:

 | Report | Menu_Item_ID | Status |
 |---|---|---|